 Importance of Sound Effects in Media

 Sound effects aren’t just extras; they can dictate how viewers feel.
-Studies show that around 70% of people agree sound quality directly affects their enjoyment.
+Studies show that around 70% of people agree that sound quality directly affects their enjoyment.
 Think about the suspense built up in a horror film with creaky doors or the excitement in an action sequence driven by explosive sounds.
-Well-placed sound effects grab attention, deepen emotional connects, and can even hint at what’s about to happen—like a soft whistle before a huge reveal.
+Well-placed sound effects grab attention, deepen emotional connections, and can even hint at what’s about to happen—like a soft whistle before a huge reveal.

 Choosing Your Sound Effects